chisun-joung/veracode-manual-for-gitlab/README.md

 ```

 **Software Composition Analysis**
-This example will feature Veracode's Agent Based SCA solution.
+These examples will feature Veracode's Agent Based SCA solution.
 It can be use for 2 different type of scans.
 1. **Scan 3rd party components of your application**
 This example shows it will use the above mentioned include [veracode_sca_application_scan](https://gitlab.com/veracode-gitlab-manual/pipeline-templates/-/blob/main/Veracode-Scanning/veracode_sca_application_scan.yml).
 This task will run whenever the pipeline is hit.
 Usually this is a pretty fast scan and won't affect the pipeline run very much.